 South Vietnamese troops in Cambodia yesterday (June 25) launched a large_scale operation to aid vietnamese residents return home.

-South Vietnamese troops in Cambodia yesterday (June 25) launched a large_scale operation to aid vietnamese residents return home.
+Background: South Vietnamese troops in Cambodia yesterday (June 25) launched a large_scale operation to aid vietnamese residents return home.
 A south vietnamese spokesman said it was not known how many of his fellow countrymen remained to be evacuated from Cambodia, but it is believed the number runs into hundreds of thousands.

 Before the deposing of Prince Sihanouk there were more than 500,000 Vietnamese living in Cambodia.
 Thousands of them were allegedly massacred following the Prince's overthrow, and before the South Vietnamese Government could begin to repatriate them.